Due to COVID-19, the 2020 Gyo Obata Fellowship is cancelled. We will share more information when we set a new schedule for 2021.

-The Regional Arts Commission (RAC) is pleased to introduce the Gyo Obata Fellowship, a new program for undergraduate students pursuing careers in arts management.
+The Gyo Obata Fellowship is a program for undergraduate students pursuing careers in arts management.
 With major funding provided by the Gateway Foundation, the program will address the need for a more diverse, inclusive, and equitable local nonprofit arts and culture sector.

 The Gyo Obata Fellowship is a substantive, full-time, summer work opportunity for college undergraduates from backgrounds that have been traditionally underrepresented in the arts.
 The 10-week paid summer fellowship program will provide a minimum of ten college students working towards careers in arts administration with a hands-on introduction to arts nonprofits in St. Louis City and County.